OGRECave/ogre/Docs/src/material-scripts.md

 </dd> <dt>shadow</dt> <dd>

-This option allows you to pull in a shadow texture, and is only valid when you use texture shadows and one of the ’custom sequence’ shadowing types (See [Shadows](#Shadows)).
+This option allows you to pull in a shadow texture, and is only valid when you use texture shadows and one of the ’custom sequence’ shadowing types (See @ref Shadows).
 The shadow texture in question will be from the ’n’th closest light that casts shadows, unless you use light-based pass iteration or the light\_start option which may start the light index higher.
 When you use this option in multiple texture units within the same pass, each one references the next shadow texture.
 The shadow texture index is reset in the next pass, in case you want to take into account the same shadow textures again in another pass (e.g. a separate specular / gloss pass).
 By using this option, the correct light frustum projection is set up for you for use in fixed-function, if you use shaders just reference the texture\_viewproj\_matrix auto parameter in your shader.

 </dd> <dt>compositor</dt> <dd>